Consensys/ethereum-developer-tools-list/README.md

 * [Decode](https://github.com/dteiml/decode) - npm package which parses tx's submitted to a local testrpc node to make them more readable and easier to understand
 * [truffle-assertions](https://github.com/rkalis/truffle-assertions) - An npm package with additional assertions and utilities used in testing Solidity smart contracts with truffle.
 Most importantly, it adds the ability to assert whether specific events have (not) been emitted.
 * [Psol](https://github.com/Lamarkaz/psol) - Solidity lexical preprocessor with mustache.js-style syntax, macros, conditional compilation and automatic remote dependency inclusion.
+* [solpp](https://github.com/merklejerk/solpp) - Solidity preprocessor and flattener with a comprehensive directive and expression language, high precision math, and many useful helper functions.

 ### Security Tools
 * [Mythril Platform](https://mythril.ai) - Security verification platform and tools ecosystem for Ethereum developers